 For many observers and visitors Japan is one of the most intriguing countries on earth.
 For them Japan offers a vast variety of exhilarating and sometimes puzzling experiences that often give rise to many questions.
 Japan Studies endeavors to answer most, if not all, of them.
 Japanologists understand their field as an interdisciplinary project that engages with all aspects of Japanese culture, history, and society.
 Many students and scholars investigate these topics in relation to historical and present-day events in East-Asia and the West.
 Such an approach relates their study and research not only to other disciplines but also to other nations, civilizations, and geographic areas. iCLA’s central location, proximity to the spiritual heart of Japan in Mt Fuji, and easy access to Tokyo make it the ideal place to study Japan Studies.

 Why study Japan Studies?

-The Japan Studies major at iCLA provides you with competence in Japanese language and with a comprehensive understanding of Japan’s culture, history, politics, and economics.
+The Japan Studies major at iCLA provides you with a comprehensive understanding of Japan’s culture, history, politics, and economics.
 Guided by experts in their fields you will aim at linguistic fluency while at the same time experience an in-depth exposure to key fields in Japan studies.
 Furthermore, living in Japan over an extended period will offer you a unique opportunity to further familiarize yourself with a wide variety of Japanese lifestyles, customs, and arts.
 You will become a knowledgeable specialist on the subject of Japan who also has a comprehensive knowledge of the wider East Asian and Western context.
-During your study will also develop your communication skills and analytical expertise.
-Students graduating from the Japan Studies Program will be well prepared for a wide range of professional career opportunities both within Japan and the rest of the world.
+During your study will also develop your communication skills and analytical expertise, deepening your understanding of the source material further as your Japanese ability improves.

 What will I study?